 - 1. The interrupt input is a little-endian vector with the same width as the data bus and contains either a 0 or 1 in each position. - 2.
 Synchronizers in the design can be disabled if the processor clock and AXI clock are identical.
-This reduces the core area and latencies introduced by the synchronizers in passing the IRQ to the processor. - C_MB_CLK_NOT_CONNECTED should be set to 1 in case the processor clock is not connected to INTC core.
-When processor clock is not connected, IRQ to the processor is generated on AXI clock.
-This flexibility is given for backward compatibility of the core.
+This reduces the core area and latencies introduced by the synchronizers in passing the IRQ to the processor. - 3.
+C\MB\CLK\NOT\CONNECTED should be set to 1 when the processor clock is not connected to INTC core.
+When the processor clock is not connected, the IRQ to the processor is generated on the AXI clock.
+This flexibility is provided for backward compatibility of the core.
 The synchronizers in the design are disabled when the processor clock is not connected. - 4.
-When processor_clk is connected, a DRC error is generated if the same clock is not connected to both the processor and the AXI INTC core. - 5.
-The C_DISABLE_SYNCHRONIZERS parameter, by default, adds the necessary synchronizer logic for internal signals.
+When the processor clock is connected, a DRC error is generated if the same clock is not connected to both the processor and the AXI INTC core. - 5.
+The C\DISABLE\SYNCHRONIZERS parameter, by default, adds the necessary synchronizer logic for internal signals. - 6.
+C\EN\CASCADE\MODE should be set to 1 when there are more than 32 interrupts to handle in the system.
+For each successive addition of 32 more interrupts, one new AXI INTC core has to be instantiated.
+For each instance of AXI INTC this parameter should be set to 1.
+Only the last instance of the AXI INTC core (which has less than 32 interrupts) should have this parameter set to 0. - 7.
+C\CASCADE\MASTER should be set to 1 only for the master instance of the AXI INTC core.
+Setting of this parameter is applicable only when the C\EN\CASCADE\MODE parameter is set to 1.
+This instance interfaces directly with the processor.
+None of the other instances of the AXI INTC core interface with processor even though these are configured in Cascade mode.
+See Cascade Mode Interrupt for more information.